How do hackers hack a bank account and how to protect themselves?

 How can you protect yourself?

-To protect yourself, you must choose a company that offers high security against SIM card swapping.
+To protect yourself, you must choose a company that offers high security against SIM swapping.
 Only enable two-factor authentication if you trust your service provider.

 As soon as your SIM card no longer works, go to the nearest branch of your service provider and request that any new cards be deactivated.